fbpx

 In essence, workflow automation isn’t just a tool; it’s a catalyst for transformation.
 It supercharges efficiency, empowers your team, and charts a path for your business to conquer new horizons.

 Workflow automation and Robotic Process Automation (RPA) are often confused due to their shared goal of automating tasks.
-However, Workflow Automation manages entire workflows involving human and automated actions, while RPA focuses on automating specific, rule-based tasks within those workflows.
+However, Workflow Automation orchestrates entire processes involving both humans and machines; RPA plays a narrower role, handling repetitive, rule-based tasks within those workflows.

 Also Read: Workflow vs Process: What are the Key Differences?